 Asthma attack can be triggered by many factors include allergy, infection, cold air, diet, emotional disturbances and pollution.
-TCM practitioners often offer acupuncture treatment combined with herbal formula to treat asthma.
-After identifying the cause of asthma and what trigger the attacks, an herbal formula will be prescribed based on your condition and constitution, along with a personalized acupuncture treatment plan.
+TCM practitioners often offer acupuncture combined with herbal formula for asthma.
+After identifying the cause of asthma and what trigger the attacks, an herbal formula will be used based on your condition and constitution, along with a personalized acupuncture plan.

 Chinese Herbs for Asthma

 TCM practitioners believe that acupuncture can calm the body and relieve asthma symptoms.
-After few treatments, it should reduce the frequency and severity of asthma attacks.
+It should reduce the frequency and severity of asthma attacks.
 According to the World Health Organization, acupuncture has shown therapeutic effect on bronchial asthma, but for which further proof is needed (1).
 Some studies indicate that acupuncture may help reduce symptoms for some people with asthma, but not all studies agree.
-Acupuncture should be used in addition to, not as a replacement for conventional medicine when treating asthma.
-Acupuncture points to treat asthma are mostly located on the areas of the chest and back that are over the lungs.
+Acupuncture should be used in addition to, not as a replacement for conventional medicine.
+Acupuncture points for asthma are mostly located on the areas of the chest and back that are over the lungs.
 You can also try stimulating acupressure points for asthma on your own.